Skip to Content

 the back (lumbar area).
 Samples of CSF are collected.
 The samples are studied

 for color, blood cell counts, protein, glucose, and other substances.
 Some of

-fungi, grows.
+fungi grow in the culture, an infection may be present.
 The pressure of the CSF also is measured

 during the procedure.

 A lumbar puncture may also be done to:

 In rare cases, a lumbar puncture may be used to lower the

 pressure in the brain caused by too much CSF.

 your doctor if you:

 You will empty your bladder before the procedure.